-In rheumatic heart disease, an autoimmune attack on the mitral valve produces thickening of the valve leaflets.
+In rheumatic heart disease, autoimmune inflammation involving the mitral valve produces thickening of the valve leaflets and commissural fusion.
 The mitral valve is often described as having a “fish-mouth” appearance.
-Whether the worsening of mitral stenosis over time is secondary to a smoldering rheumatic process or simply mitral valve damage due to high pressures and turbulence is unknown; both most likely contribute to the progressive nature of mitral stenosis.
+Whether the worsening of mitral stenosis over time is secondary to a smoldering rheumatic process or simply progressive mitral valve damage due to high pressures and turbulence is unknown; both most likely contribute to the slowly progressive process of mitral stenosis.

-Over time, as mitral stenosis worsens and the mitral valve area decreases, the left atrial pressure increases to try to force more blood into the left ventricle.
-A pressure gradient develops between the left atrium and the left ventricle to help assist diastole.
-The elevated left atrial pressures are transmitted to the pulmonary veins and the right side of the heart.
-On exertion, with increases in cardiac output and the velocity of flow through the mitral valve, the transmitted pressure gradient becomes exponentially larger, and pulmonary edema can occur.
+Over time, as mitral stenosis worsens and the mitral valve area decreases, right heart pressures increase to maintain cardiac output across the stenotic valve with a pressure gradient between the left atrium and the left ventricle.
+On exertion, with increases in cardiac output and increased flow through the mitral valve, the pressure gradient becomes exponentially larger, and pulmonary edema can occur.

 This is explained by the modified Bernoulli equation:

-Thus, if the velocity (v) of flow is doubled, the transmitral pressure gradient increases by four times.
-The resultant large increase in LA pressure is primarily responsible for the exertional symptoms seen in mitral stenosis.
+Thus, if the velocity (V) of flow is doubled, the transmitral pressure gradient increases by a factor of four.
+The resultant large increase in pulmonary and LA pressures is responsible for the exertional symptoms seen in mitral stenosis.

 Symptoms – Mitral Stenosis

-Most patients with moderate to severe mitral stenosis will have some degree of left atrial enlargement (LAE) due to the chronic increases in left atrial pressures, predisposing them to atrial fibrillation.
-Because patients with mitral stenosis rely on atrial contraction for about 20% of their cardiac output, and tachycardia decreases diastolic filling time, the onset of atrial fibrillation with a rapid ventricular rate and loss of atrial contraction results in significant symptoms of low cardiac output and heart failure.
-These include fatigue, dyspnea, lightheadedness and even syncope.
+Patients with moderate to severe mitral stenosis will have some degree of left atrial enlargement (LAE) due to the chronically increased left atrial pressures; this increases the likelihood of atrial fibrillation.
+With mitral stenosis, atrial contraction contributes about 20% of LV filling, and tachycardia decreases diastolic filling time.
+Therefore, the onset of atrial fibrillation with a rapid ventricular rate and loss of atrial contraction may result in significant reduction of cardiac output with fatigue, dyspnea, dizziness, and even syncope.

-In the absence of atrial fibrillation, patients with mitral stenosis still have an increased risk for thrombus formation in their left atrial appendage due to stagnation of blood.
-This may lead to embolic events including stroke, acute myocardial infarction, acute mesenteric ischemia or “blue toe syndrome.”
+In the absence of atrial fibrillation, patients with mitral stenosis still have an increased risk for thrombus formation in their left atrial appendage due to stasis.
+This may lead to thromboembolic events including stroke, coronary embolism with myocardial infarction, acute mesenteric ischemia or acute digital ischemia (“blue toe syndrome”).

+Less common today are symptoms of advanced valve disease.
 Hemoptysis may occur due to sudden rupture of a bronchial vein; this phenomenon is termed “pulmonary apoplexy.”
-Ortner syndrome may occur when a massively enlarged left atrium compresses the left recurrent laryngeal nerve, leading to a hoarse voice.
-Chest pain from right-sided heart strain may occur due to severe venous pulmonary hypertension.
-Other signs of right heart failure, such as right upper quadrant pain due to hepatic congestion and peripheral edema, can occur.
+Ortner’s syndrome may occur when a greatly enlarged left atrium compresses the left recurrent laryngeal nerve, leading to hoarseness.
+Chest pain from right ventricular ischemia may occur with severe pulmonary hypertension.
+Other signs of right heart failure, such as right upper quadrant pain due to hepatic congestion and peripheral edema, can also occur.

 Physical Examination – Mitral Stenosis

-Mitral stenosis is difficult to appreciate on physical exam.
-Canadian physician Sir William Osler said: “Mitral stenosis may be concealed under a quarter of a dollar.
+Mitral stenosis is difficult to appreciate on physical examination.
+The 19th/early 20th century Canadian physician Sir William Osler told his students: “Mitral stenosis may be concealed under a quarter of a dollar.
 It is the most difficult of heart diseases to diagnose.”

-The murmur of mitral stenosis is diastolic, low frequency and referred to as a “rumble.”
+The murmur of mitral stenosis is diastolic, low frequency, and referred to as a “rumble.”
 The first part of the mitral stenosis murmur reflects the pressure gradient between the left atrium and the left ventricle.
-It begins after S2 with the opening snap, then decrescendos (see picture below), ending in mid-diastole.
+It begins after S2 with the opening snap, then decrescendoes (see image below), ending in mid-diastole.
 The second part of the murmur occurs just before S1 in a crescendo fashion.
-This part of the murmur is due to the increased flow of blood through the mitral valve that occurs during atrial contraction; it makes sense that this aspect of the murmur would be absent if the patient is in atrial fibrillation, as active left atrial contraction would be lost.
+This part of the murmur is due to the increased flow through the mitral valve during atrial contraction; this aspect of the murmur would be absent if the patient were in atrial fibrillation, as active left atrial contraction would be lost.

-The severity of mitral stenosis can be estimated on physical exam by the position of the opening snap in diastole and the length of the first part of the murmur.
-An opening snap that almost immediately follows S2 indicates severe mitral stenosis, whereas an opening snap that occurs later in diastole indicates milder mitral stenosis.
-This happens because there is a much higher left atrial pressure in severe mitral stenosis, and a transmitral gradient develops immediately after the mitral valve opens.
-A longer murmur indicates more severe mitral stenosis, as it takes more time for blood to pass through the stenotic mitral valve and for the pressure gradient to dissipate once the mitral valve opens.
+The severity of mitral stenosis can be estimated on physical examination by the timing of the opening snap in diastole and the length of the first part of the murmur.
+An opening snap that almost immediately follows S2 indicates severe mitral stenosis, whereas an opening snap that occurs somewhat later indicates milder mitral stenosis.
+This reflects a much higher left atrial pressure in severe mitral stenosis, with a transmitral gradient immediately after the mitral valve opens.
+A longer murmur indicates more severe mitral stenosis, as the pressure gradient persists throughout diastole.

-Inspection of the jugular venous pulsations may reveal a prominent “A wave,” attributable to vigorous atrial contraction or a prominent V wave due to tricuspid regurgitation that develops from pulmonary hypertension.
+Inspection of the jugular venous pulsations may reveal a prominent “A wave” attributable to vigorous right atrial contraction, or a prominent V wave due to tricuspid regurgitation that develops from pulmonary hypertension.
 The presence of “mitral facies” refers to a pinkish-purple discoloration of the cheeks produced by a chronic low cardiac output state combined with systemic vasoconstriction; this sign is rare and non-specific.

 There may be a palpable S1 over the apex, and this finding is pathognomonic for mitral stenosis.
 A diastolic thrill may rarely be appreciated at the apex with the patient in the left lateral decubitus position.

-Auscultation of heart sounds will reveal a loud, accentuated S1 early in mitral stenosis and soft S1 in severe mitral stenosis (see Heart Sounds Topic Review).
-This occurs because the increased left atrial pressures in early mitral stenosis force the mobile portion of the mitral valve leaflets far apart.
-At the onset of ventricular systole, they are forced closed from a relatively far distance, resulting in a loud S1.
-When mitral stenosis becomes more severe and the mitral valve leaflets become significantly more calcified, their mobility declines and they are unable to be separated a great deal, resulting in a soft or even absent S1 heart sound.
-When pulmonary hypertension develops, the P2 component of the S2 heart sound will be accentuated.
+Auscultation will reveal a loud, accentuated S1 in early mitral stenosis and a softer S1 in advanced mitral stenosis (see Heart Sounds Topic Review).
+The S1 sound is typically loud because the transmitral pressure gradient causes the mitral valve to remain fully open throughout diastole, closing only at the onset of systole.
+In far advanced mitral stenosis, the stenotic valve has extremely limited mobility, resulting in decreased intensity of S1.
+(Hurst’s The Heart;Chapter 50, 14a.)
+Accentuation of the P2 component of the S2 heart sound suggests pulmonary hypertension.
 A left ventricular S3 is almost always absent in pure mitral stenosis, as left ventricular early diastolic filling is impaired.
 The significantly increased opening pressure causes an opening snap to occur when the mitral valve leaflets suddenly tense and dome into the left ventricle.
 This high frequency sound is best heard at the apex.

 Diagnosis – Mitral Stenosis

-Echocardiography is the primary means to both diagnose and evaluate the severity of mitral stenosis.
-The mitral leaflet tips become calcified and thickened.
-A characteristic “hockey stick” appearance of the anterior mitral leaflet is seen.
+Transthoracic echocardiography (TEE) is the primary approach to both diagnosis and pathophysiologic evaluation of mitral stenosis.
+(Otto CM, et al. Circulation.
+2020;42b(e113).)
+The mitral leaflet tips become calcified and thickened with a characteristic “hockey stick” appearance of the anterior mitral leaflet.

-The two most important measurements made on echocardiography include the pressure gradient between the left ventricle and left atrium and the mitral valve area.
+The two most important measurements made on echocardiography are the pressure half-time and the mitral valve area.

-Because transmitral velocities can be determined, the transmitral pressure gradient can be calculated using the modified Bernoulli equation, as described above.
-The mitral valve area can be found using the continuity equation, and the pulmonary artery pressure can be calculated to assess the severity of pulmonary hypertension.
+Because transmitral flow velocities can be directly measured with Doppler techniques, the transmitral pressure gradient can be calculated using the modified Bernoulli equation, as described above.
+The pressure half-time, defined as the interval in ms between maximal transmitral pressure gradient and the time at which the gradient has decreased to half the maximal value, can then be derived.
+(Baumgartner H, et al. J Am Soc Echocardiogr.
+2009;12a.)
+The mitral valve area can be calculated using the continuity equation, and the pulmonary artery pressure can be estimated to assess the severity of pulmonary hypertension.